Not Very Resilient

 AI Resilience Report forFarm and Home Management Educators

-Farm and Home Management Educators are somewhat less resilient to AI impacts than most occupations, according to our analysis of 6 sources.
+Farm and Home Management Educators are less resilient to AI impacts than most occupations, according to our analysis of 6 sources.

 Read full analysis